dgdimick/ARC-210-DCS-Display/Firmware/README.md

-This is the Firmware for both ESP32-S3 chips
+This is the Firmware for both ESP32-S3 chips.
+The current design uses two esp32-S3 chips.